j-haacker/cryoswath/README.md

 To use cryoswath, pull this repo and download ArcticDEM and the RGI glacier and complex shape files into the `data/auxiliary/DEM` and -`RGI` directories.
 Then, either use the provided docker container or set up an environment and install the software dependencies.
-If you choose the latter, you will have to either limit xarray to <2024.3 or to apply a small patch.

 ### with Docker 🐳